top of page

 Warmth

 You feel warm when you’re at home.
-The Elif is committed to making our spaces a home for queer people and people of the Global Majority.
-This commitment includes not only outreach and involvement of queer and BIPOC community members, but also supporting the development of their stories in new plays.
+Elif is committed to making our spaces a home for queer people and people of the Global Majority.
+This commitment includes not only outreach to queer and BIPOC community members, but also uplifting their stories in our new plays.

 Accessibility

-It’s impossible to investigate and expand live theater’s power to build community without opening the doors to everyone.
-The Elif is committed to providing low-cost or free access to all our programming for community members in need.
+We can't expand live theater’s power to build community without opening the doors to everyone.
+Elif is committed to providing low-cost or free access to all our programming for community members in need.

 Saturation

-Elif is a starting point, a beginning.
-Elif is the first letter of the Semitic writing systems used for languages like Arabic, Hebrew, Phoenician, but also Persian, Swahili, and Ladino.
-It is a unique character that in most languages, lacks its own inherent sound.
-Diacritic markings on top or below the Elif modify the letter’s pronunciation.
+Elif is the first letter of the Semitic writing systems used for languages like Arabic, Hebrew, Phoenician, Persian, Swahili, and Ladino.
+It's a unique letter that lacks its own inherent sound.
+Diacritic markings on top or below Elif modify its pronunciation.

-We’ve adopted the Elif as a metaphor for our collaborative practice.
-To us, an original project–a story, a dance, a melody–is an Elif.
+Elif is our metaphor for collaborative practice.
+An original project–a story, dance, melody–is an Elif.
 Only through collaboration does that project come to life.

 bottom of page